kubernetes/enhancements/keps/sig-scheduling/3243-respect-pod-topology-spread-after-rolling-upgrades/README.md

 Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and can't do that now.
 -->
-Yes, it was tested manually by following the steps below, and it was working at intended.
+The v1.26 to v1.27 upgrade and rollback path was tested manually as follows:
 1. create a kubernetes cluster v1.26 with 3 nodes where `MatchLabelKeysInPodTopologySpread` feature is disabled.
 2. deploy a deployment with this yaml
 ```yaml